 - A building marvel of 16 million red bricks started in 1846.

 - The prison and life there during the Civil War.

-- A beautiful cluster of islands around Fort Jefferson is seen from the air.
+- A beautiful cluster of islands, the Dry Tortugas, around Fort Jefferson is seen from the air.

 - Bring your bathing suit – some great places to snorkel around the island.